andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/Statistics/01_Stats_TimeSeries.rst

 Chapter 1: The Time-Series
 ***********

 Now that the first functional run has been preprocessed, we can **fit a model** to the data.
-To understanding how model fitting works, we need to review how fMRI data is composed.
+To understanding how model fitting works, we need to review the composition of fMRI data.
 Remember that fMRI datasets contain several **volumes** strung together like beads on a string - we call this concatenated string of volumes a **time-series**.

 To illustrate what this looks like, open up the fsleyes viewer and load the dataset ``filtered_func_data.nii.gz``.
 In the lower right corner is a window labeled "Location", with a field called ``Volume``.
 This indicates the current volume in the time-series that is displayed in the viewing window.
 Click up the up arrow next to the field to display the next volume in the time-series, noting how there are small but noticeable changes from one volume to the next.